 The announcement of Utah's twentieth temple came on October 7, 2018, when President Russell M. Nelson announced that a second temple would be constructed in Washington County, Utah.
 The other temple in Washington County, dedicated in 1877, is the St. George Utah Temple—the oldest operating temple of the restored Church of Jesus Christ.
 In his announcement remarks, President Nelson also noted that the Pioneer-era temples of the Church would begin to be renovated in the near future.
-He specifically named the Salt Lake Temple as an upcoming renovation, but the St. George Utah Temple may also be on the list.
-One other temple operates in Southern Utah.
+He specifically named the Salt Lake Temple as an upcoming renovation, and a renovation announcement was made for the St. George Utah Temple on May 22, 2019.
+One other temple operates in Southwestern Utah.
 The Cedar City Utah Temple was dedicated at the end of 2017.

 The Washington County Utah Temple will be the twentieth temple built in Utah and the second built in Washington County, following the St. George Utah Temple (1877).

 The Washington County Utah Temple was announced in the 141st anniversary year of the St. George Utah Temple.

 The Washington County Utah Temple and the St. George Utah Temple (1877) are the third pair of temples in Utah to be built in the same city, following the Jordan River Utah Temple (1981) and Oquirrh Mountain Utah Temple (2009) in South Jordan, Utah; and the Provo Utah Temple (1972) and Provo City Center Temple (2016) in Provo, Utah.

 - The Church of Jesus Christ of Latter-day Saints Temple News Release, "Washington County Utah Temple Site Announced," 6 Nov.
 2019.